kmatysova2/katacoda-scenarios/data_quality/step4.md

 Luckily, we can look up what the correct PLZ would be in another dataset.<br>
 `plz_data = pd.read_csv('data/plz_table.csv')`{{execute}}

-We can use that data to fill in the incorrect values.<br>
+In the dataset, there is a collection of cities and their corresponding PLZ.
+We can use the column CITY to impute the incorrect values.<br>
 ```customer_data.loc[customer_data.CITY == "Aufseß", "PLZ"] = plz_data.loc[plz_data.CITY == 'Aufseß', 'PLZ'].values[0]
 customer_data.loc[customer_data.CITY == "Huglfing", "PLZ"] = plz_data.loc[plz_data.CITY == 'Huglfing', 'PLZ'].values[0]```{{execute}}